rqlite/rqlite.io/content/en/docs/Guides/Kubernetes/_index.md

 The following directions assume you have a Kubernetes cluster already available.
 Visit [kubernetes.io](https://kubernetes.io/) to learn how to deploy Kubernetes.

 ## Using Helm
 [Helm](https://helm.sh/) is a tool which helps you manage applications on Kubernetes.
-There are fully-featured [Helm Charts available for rqlite on GitHub](https://github.com/rqlite/helm-charts).
+There are fully-featured [Helm Charts available for rqlite on GitHub](https://github.com/rqlite/helm-charts) and [Artifact Hub](https://artifacthub.io/packages/helm/rqlite/rqlite).

 ## Manual
 You can also deploy your rqlite cluster on Kubernetes step-by-step, running rqlite as a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 Full source for the configuration described below is available in the [rqlite Kubernetes Configuration repo](https://github.com/rqlite/kubernetes-configuration).